owendb/owendb.github.io/_posts/2014-06-11-welcome-to-pixyll.markdown

 ---
 layout: post
-title:      Hello, Pixyll
+title: "Hello, Pixyll"
-date:       2014-06-11 15:31:19
+date: {}
-summary:    Pixyll is a simple, beautiful theme for Jekyll that emphasizes content rather than aesthetic fluff.
+summary: "Pixyll is a simple, beautiful theme for Jekyll that emphasizes content rather than aesthetic fluff."
 categories: jekyll pixyll
+published: true
 ---

 Hello.

-Pixyll is a simple, beautiful theme for Jekyll that emphasizes content rather than aesthetic fluff.
-It's mobile _first_, fluidly responsive, and delightfully lightweight.
+A test

 It's pretty minimal, but leverages large type and drastic contrast to make a statement, on all devices.